Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 User Stories covered:
 * As a user, I want to view the website and content clearly on my computer. - TC001, TC002, TC003
 * As a user, I want to easily understand the main purpose of the site. - TC004
-* As a user, I want to have instructions on how to play the game so that I can easily understand the rules. - TC005
+* As a user, I want to have instructions on how to play the game so that I can understand the rules. - TC005
 * As a user, I want to be able to start a game when I am ready. - TC008
-* As a user, I want a way to start a new game when the current game has ended. - TC008
+* As a user, I want an effortless way to begin a new game when the current game has ended. - TC008
-* As a user, I want to know whether my bird hits a barrier correctly. - TC007
+* As a user, I want to know when my bird hits a barrier. - TC007
-* As a user, I want to see my score so that I know how many obstacles I have evaded. - TC010
+* As a user, I want to see my score so that I know how many obstacles I have successfully evaded. - TC010
-* As a user, I want to see contact information for the site owner incase I want to reach out with any queries I have about the site. - TC013
+* As a user, I want the site owner's contact information to be readily available in the event that I need to reach out with a site-related query. - TC013
-* As a user, I want to see other work the site owner has created useing their GitHub profile / repositories. - TC014
+* As a user, I want to see other work the site owner has created using their GitHub profile / repositories. - TC014

 #### **Access Requirements**

-GitHub Respoitory must be set to public for the live website to be displayed.
+GitHub Repository must be set to public for the live website to appear.

 #### **Regression Testing**

-All actions previously tested while in development should be retested on the live Website.
+Any actions that were previously tested while in development should be retested on the live website.

 #### **Assumptions and Dependencies**